ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

 .. todo::

-  Detail strategy for accruing anemia YLDs that is compatible with the strategy for accruing maternal disorders YLDs.
+  Detail strategy for accruing anemia YLDs that is compatible with the strategy for accruing maternal disorders YLDs and postpartum depression YLDs.

 4.1.3 Risk Exposure Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~